w3c/wai-media-guide/audio-description.md

   </tr>
 </table>

-* '''Space in audio''' &mdash; Is there enough space in the main audio for the description?
-That is, are there sufficient pauses in the narration or speaking where all the description will fit?
+* **Space in audio** &mdash; Is there enough space in the main audio for the description?
+That is, are there sufficient pauses throughout the narration or speaking where the relevant description will fit?
+For example, if the only description is needed is at the beginning of the video where these is a title and background music, then: Yes, there is enough space.
+Or if the speaker talks continually without pausing, then: No, there is not enough space for description.

-* '''Media player support''' &mdash; Does the media player you are using provide functionality for a separate audio file?
+* **Media player support** &mdash; Does the media player you are using provide functionality for a separate audio file?
 Or, will you use a plug-in or other method to provide it?
 Player and platforms that support separate audio description files: Brightcove, Kaltura, Oz Player, ?Vidyard.
 (Able Player facilitates showing a separate video with audio description.)
 Plug-ins: 3Play Plugin, JW Player, with plug-in (works in IE11 & Safari, other browsers require Flash), VideoJS with Plug-in (works in IE11 & Safari, other browsers require Flash).

 Use this information to answer the following questions in order to determine how to provide audio description for your video.